sunddaegguk/MERN_E_COMMERCE/README.md

-need to fix some probles ASAP
+need to fix some problems ASAP

 admin page adding images, relatex pcs css and mediaqueries